-- The student must have been lawfully enrolled on a full-time basis for one full academic year.
-Exception exists for graduate students whose programs require immediate curricular training.
+- You must have been lawfully enrolled on a full-time basis for one full academic year.
+An exception exists for graduate students whose programs require immediate curricular training.

 - The student must continue to be enrolled for a full course of study during the CPT in fall and spring semesters.